-Here is my current list of Wars in Progress (Feb.
-10, 2013).
+Here is my current list of Wars in Progress (Jan.
+16, 2014).
 They might better be labeled “Armed Conflicts” since most hardly rise to the level of a serious “war.”
-Blog post on most recent update is here.
+Blog post on the 2013 update is here.
+Since then I have removed Mali where fighting is now just sporadic.

 To get onto my list, two or more armed groups have to be engaged in ongoing lethal violence over political objectives.
 Terrorism counts but organized crime doesn’t, nor does government violence against unarmed demonstrators.
 The Uppsala Conflict Data Project has a more extensive list (with more smaller conflicts) with more exact criteria.